MW0MWZ/MMDVM_Stack/firmware/README.md

 New binaries are compiled and pushed to git each day the source repositories are changed.

-Please remember to set your "UARTSpeed" to the correct value (probably 460800) in the expert editor: http://pi-star/admin/expert/edit_mmdvmhost.php
+Please remember to set your "UARTSpeed" to the correct value (probably 460800, except for older
+lower spec boards like the Repeater-Builder V1 and V2 that run at 115200)
+in the expert editor: http://pi-star/admin/expert/edit_mmdvmhost.php

-**Note - these firmwares should be concidered ALPHA release currently, this is very early in the test phase.
+** Note - these firmwares should be concidered ALPHA release / un-tested currently,
+this is very early in the test phase, these are not likly to brick your modem, but
+they are only to be used at YOUR risk.

 ZUM Radio-MMDVM 0.9